-(a) The licensee shall at all times maintain an orderly, clean, and neat establishment, both inside and outside the licensed premises.

-- (b) The licensed premises shall be subject to patrol by the tribal and BIA police force, for the purpose of enforcing tribal law, and the licensees shall cooperate at all times with such police and law officers. - (c) The licensed premises shall be open to inspection by duly authorized tribal officials and officials of the National Indian Gaming Commission at all times during the regular business hours. - (d) There shall be no discrimination in the operations under a tribal license by reason of race, color or creed, age, sex, or national origin, provided, however, that a licensee shall give a preference in employment to Indians. - (e) No operator shall allow a person who manages or receives any compensation, directly or indirectly, for the operation of any Class II game of chance conducted by the operator to play in that game or other game of chance while on duty.
-No operator shall allow any person who, without payment, assists in the operation of any Class III or Class III game of chance conducted by the operator, to play in any game conducted by the operator within 24 hours after the time said person did so assist.
-No operator shall allow any person who receives any compensation, directly or indirectly, for the operation of a Class III game, to play any Class III game conducted by the operator. - (f) No beverage containing alcohol, including but not limited to, beer or liquor, shall be offered or awarded as a prize or in lieu of a prize for winning at any of the activities authorized by this Ordinance. - (g) No firearms, air guns which are capable of discharging dangerous projectiles, including but not limited to b.b.'s or C02 guns, rifles, shotguns, pistols, or revolvers; shall be offered or awarded as a prize or in lieu of a prize for winning at any of the activities authorized by this Ordinance.
+- (a) The licensee shall at all times maintain an orderly, clean, and neat establishment, both inside and outside the licensed premises. - (b) The licensed premises shall be subject to patrol by the Tribal and BIA police force, for the purpose of enforcing tribal law, and the licensees shall cooperate at all times with such police and law officers. - (c) The licensed premises shall be open to inspection by duly authorized tribal officials and officials of the National Indian Gaming Commission at all times during the regular business hours. - (d) There shall be no discrimination in the operations under a tribal license by reason of race, color or creed, age, sex, or national origin, provided, however, that a licensee shall give a preference in employment to Indians. - (e) Management shall not allow a person who manages or receives any compensation, directly or indirectly, for the operation of any Class II game of chance conducted by the operator to play in that game or other game of chance while on duty.
+Management shall not allow any person who, without payment, assists in the operation of any Class II or Class III game of chance conducted by the management, to play in any game conducted by the operator within 24 hours after the time said person did so assist.
+Management shall not allow any person who receives any compensation, directly or indirectly, for the operation of a Class III game, to play any Class III game conducted by the management.

-- (h) No person involved in the operation of any activity authorized by this Ordinance shall, directly or indirectly, in the course of such operation, employ any device, scheme, or artifice to defraud, make any untrue statement of a fact, or omit to state a consideration of the circumstances under which such statement was made, or engage in any act, practice, or course of operation as would operate as a fraud or deceit upon any person. - (i) All licensees shall comply with all applicable requirements of the federal Internal Revenue Code.
+- (f) No beverage containing alcohol, including but not limited to, beer or liquor, shall be offered or awarded as a prize or in lieu of a prize for winning at any of the activities authorized by this Ordinance. - (g) No firearms, air guns which are capable of discharging dangerous projectiles, including but not limited to b.b.'s or CO2 guns, rifles, shotguns, pistols, or revolvers; shall be offered or awarded as a prize or in lieu of a prize for winning at any of the activities authorized by this Ordinance. - (h) No person involved in the operation of any activity authorized by the Ordinance shall, directly or indirectly, in the course of such operation, employ any device, scheme, or artifice to defraud, make any untrue statement of a fact, or omit to state a consideration of the circumstances under which such statement was made, or engage in any act, practice, or course of operation as would operate as a fraud or deceit upon any person. - (i) All licensees shall comply with all applicable requirements of the Federal Internal Revenue Code.

-Section 23-411 Assignment or transfer
+23-4ll.
+Assignment or Transfer.